natcap/invest.users-guide/source/wind_energy.rst

   :file: ./wind_energy_images/example_farms.csv
   :header-rows: 1

 *Table 4.
-Array cabling
+Array cabling*

 The data above suggest that .91km of cable is required per turbine at a cost of $260,000 per km.
 This establishes a relationship of array cable to wind turbines which can retrieve the total cost of array cable based only on the number of turbines in the farm.

 Other Costs
 ^^^^^^^^^^^

-There are a variety of relatively small costs associated with the construction phase, such as those for development, engineering, procurement, and royalties.
+There are a variety of additional costs associated with the construction phase, such as those for development, engineering, procurement, and royalties.
 AWS Truewind (2010) estimate these costs to amount to 2% of total capital expenditures; Blanco (2009) indicates it could be as high as 8%.
 We adopt their method of using a ratio of capital costs for calculating these costs and use the mean value of 5% as the default .

 Installation of foundations, turbines, and transmission gear (cables and substations) comprises its own cost category.
 Kaiser and Snyder (2012) take a comprehensive view of installation costs and find that installation costs make up approximately 20% of capital expenditures in European offshore wind farms.
 Accordingly, this model treats installation costs as a fixed percentage of total capital costs and uses the default value suggested by Kaiser and Snyder (2012).